zukunft/zukunft.com/docs/llm/pending.md

 ### backend

+add to the json import a 'view_validation' section that contains some relevant screen outputs in the '.md' format based on a given human readable url

+add to the json import a 'jobs_starts' section where jobs starts could be triggered before or after the import e.g. request adding a verb or creating a wikipedia article

+add a job to add or link a new verb

+add a script that updates the verb section in docs/llm/json_structure.md based on docs/llm/json_structure.md

+split the jobs_starts into jobs_before and jobs_after

+add the src/main/resources/messages/start_page/theses_complex_simple.json to the full import

+add a job to create a wikipedia article

+if type_list_check fails update the json and reload the config and try again

 add the default date format 'd-m-Y H:i' to the config.yaml that the user can overwrite to display a date and use the config value where 'd-m-Y H:i' is used until now.
 For any system tests used a fixed const to replace 'd-m-Y H:i'

 move time zone setting to .env

 create a job to update the usage of a word

+add a config parameter that the api message should include the message header (or not) and apply this to the api

 ### workflow